salimandre/face-recognition-in-one-minute/README.md

 **Running time**: Snapshots took 14s (1 every 2s) + 1:09 of computations

 **Evaluation** We tried many runs and we evaluated the false positive rate on 1000 random imgs from LFW-funneled and we obtained **0.01%**.
 If diverse poses are taken during snapshots then recognition is robust to face movements as long as Viola-Jones detect a face.
-Although we lacked of evaluation in real condition with many different real people taking diverse poses.
+Although we lacked of evaluation in real condition with many different people taking diverse poses.

 <p align="center">
   <img src="img/result_one_minute.gif" width="24%">